 We first visited Crystal Springs in 2005, primarily to photograph the abandoned school which is quite visible from the Interstate.
-We didn’t find out until later that we had neglected to photograph a portion of Crystal Springs which sits just north of the highway.
+We didn’t find out until later that we had neglected to photograph a portion of Crystal Springs which waits just north of the highway.
 So, on Memorial Weekend of 2013, we returned to Crystal Springs.

 On the north side of the Interstate rests the former spring — a stopping off point for tourists in the pre-interstate era.
 We’ve heard many accounts from travelers who enjoyed a drink of cold water from the spring on a family trip through Crystal Springs.

-Photos by Troy Larson and Terry Hinnenkamp, copyright Sonic Tremor Media LLC
+Photos by Troy Larson and Terry Hinnenkamp, © 2017 Sonic Tremor Media

 Troy Larson is an author, photographer, gentleman adventurer (debatable) from Fargo, North Dakota, and co-founder of Ghosts of North Dakota. @NorthDakotaTroy